MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-new-admin-center.md

 ### Microsoft 365 active users report

 This card shows the usage of each Microsoft 365 service.
 To view the full report, select **View full report**.
-[More info about the Active users report in the MIcrosoft 365 admin center](/microsoft-365/admin/activity-reports/active-users-ww)
+[More info about the Active users report in the Microsoft 365 admin center](/microsoft-365/admin/activity-reports/active-users-ww)

 ## Add, remove, and rearrange cards